anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 it therefore seems reasonable to conclude that defining a new media type for use with the existing media type is best to preserve backward compatibility.

-## Inappropriate use of Query Parameters
+## Inappropriate Use of Query Parameters

 Another design approach to communicating RDAP extensions from the client to the server would be the use of URI query parameters: